near/pagoda-console/frontend/components/lib/README.md

 <MyElement padding="l" />
 ```

+> **NOTE:** When importing Stitches, make sure you import our configuration like so: `import { styled } from '@/styles/stitches';`.
+Don't be confused with `@stitches/react`.
+If you import the NPM package directly, you won't have access to our breakpoint theme tokens.

 ### Variables

 In order to maintain flexibility and simplicity, we use native [CSS Custom Properties](https://developer.mozilla.org/en-US/docs/Web/CSS/--*) (AKA variables) for all of our theme variables instead of using Stitches theme tokens.
 You can view all of the globally available variables in [styles/variables.css](../../styles/variables.css).
 You can reference these variables in any of your styles.
 For example: